ModischFabrications/CutSolver/README.md

 1 vCPU with 500MB RAM should be fine for small workloads.

 Runtimes strongly depend on the single-core performance of your CPU.
-You can expect 10 entries to be solved after ~20s with `bruteforce`and <0.1s with `FFD` for generic desktops, slower on weaker machines.
+You can expect 12 entries to be solved after ~1s with `bruteforce`and <0.1s with `FFD` for generic desktops, slower on weaker machines.
 Multiple cores won't speed up job time, but will enable efficient solving of parallel jobs.

+The thresholds that decide which jobs are solved which way are defined in constants.py.
+This might be configurable by CLI later (TODO #69).

 ## Contributing

 Feel free to contact me or make a pull-request if you want to participate.

+Sponsoring and/or paid development is also very welcome, feel free to reach out.

+### Git

 Install pre-commit with `pre-commit install && pre-commit install -t pre-push`.
 You might need to replace `#!/bin/sh` with `#!/usr/bin/env sh` in the resulting *.legacy file on Windows.

 All obvious errors should be checked and or fixed by pre-commit, execute `pre-commit run --all-files --hook-stage push` to run manually.

 Change version number in main.py:version for newer releases, git tags will be created automatically.